ctron/enmasse-dev/custom-builds/override-device-registry/README.md

 ## Override

-Afterwards you need to override the image name of the container you want to replace, with an unqualified image name, e.g. `iot-device-registry-infinispan:latest` instead of `quay.io/ctron/iot-device-registry-infinispan:latest`.
+Afterwards you need to override the image name of the container you want to replace, with an unqualified image name, e.g. `iot-device-registry-jdbc:latest` instead of `quay.io/ctron/iot-device-registry-jdbc:latest`.

 There are different ways, with different pros/cons.